mlrun/mlrun/docs/genai/deployment/genai_serving_graph.md

         return event
 ```

+To run a model as part of a larger pipeline, you can use the {py:method}`~mlrun.runtimes.ServingRuntime.set_topology` method of the serving function.
 Store the code above to `src/serve-llm.py`.
-Then to create the serving function, run the following code:
+Then, to create the serving function, run the following code:

 ```python